dospuntocero/doarticles/README.md

 #Dataobject Articles for silverstripe 3 - dataobject as pages

 ##Whats new?
-Check out the new branch many_many: lots of stuff here!

-you can have a holder for categories and multiple articles that belongs many categories, each with multiple tags!!
+DOArticles has a new branch, for people that needs more complex use cases, like tags and articles that belongs to many categories. check out the many_many tag.

-this is thanks to the amazing support of stuckinrealtime :)

 ##Overview